 Well at its most basic, at its simplest level, it absolutely ties back into it, right, because why would we go back there in the first place?
 We had to go back there though as a reaction to Garrosh pushing forth, or the Iron Horde as it were.
 It was an active an immediate threat to Azeroth.
 So in that regard, in its simplest form, there was a grander threat.
 Just like every expansion.

 This is a tricky, tricky question.
-Play Warlords
+Play Warlords, have fun in Warlords.

 I did Stonetalon.